raviqqe/turtle-build/README.md

 ## Features

-- [Ninja][ninja]-compatible build file syntax and command line options
+- [Ninja][ninja]-compatible build file syntax and command line options 🥷
+- `--quiet` option
-- `--quiet` option suppresses error messages from Turtle itself on expected build errors.
+  - It suppresses error messages from Turtle itself on expected build errors.
 This is useful when you are spawning Turtle as a child process of a higher-level build system.
+- `--log-prefix` option
-- `--log-prefix` option changes log prefixes attached to every line of logs from Turtle itself (e.g. `--log-prefix my-build-system` for `my-build-system: build failed`)
+  - It changes log prefixes attached to every line of logs from Turtle itself (e.g. `--log-prefix my-build-system` for `my-build-system: build failed`)
+- Source mapping
+  - Turtle maps outputs in error messages to source filenames defined in `srcdep` variables defined in `build` directives to make them understandable to end-users.
 - Console output handling similar to Rust's Cargo
   - Turtle shows outputs of build jobs running currently.
 So it's easy to track what is going on during builds.